-At each annual assessment, participants will wear a commercially available activity monitor (Fitbit ChargeHR, Fitbit Inc., California, USA) on their non-dominant wrist to monitor sleep-wake cycle and physical activity levels continuously for seven consecutive days/nights.
+At each annual assessment, participants will wear a commercially available activity monitor (Fitbit ChargeHR, Fitbit) on their non-dominant wrist to monitor sleep-wake cycle and physical activity levels continuously for 7 consecutive days/nights.
 A daily sleep/activity diary will be used to record sleep/wake times, sleep quality and mood ratings over the same period, which will assist in the interpretation of actigraphy data.
-Good reliability of self-reported sleep timing and quality (compared to actigraphy) has been documented.
-Weekly averages and variance of sleep duration, bedtime, and sleep quality, can also be derived.
+Good reliability of self-reported sleep timing and quality (compared with actigraphy) has been documented.
+Weekly averages and variance of sleep duration, bedtime and sleep quality can also be derived.